 A public interest factor favouring disclosure of information applies where the release of a deceased person's information would promote open discussion of public affairs and enhance government accountability.33 However, only a strong accountability interest will outweigh the public interest in protecting an individual's medical records, for example where the information will expose unsatisfactory or negligent performance and enable remedial and/or compensatory action to be taken.34 As such, the weight to be given to this factor will depend on the facts of each case.

 In some circumstances, government accountability can be enhanced by an applicant having access to, for example, evidence of care provided to someone who is now deceased or information about how someone's death was investigated.
 There is also a public interest in maintaining the public’s confidence in public services, such as the health system and the police service.

-It is relevant when applying this factor to consider whether disclosure would enhance government accountability or simply provide information about a single individual's circumstances.
-The Commissioner discussed this in C98 and Cairns and Hinterland Hospital and Health Service,35 observing that the release of one individual's medical records would not inform the community in any great detail about the agency's "general treatment of mental health concerns nor would it indicate any systemic issues."
+It is relevant when applying this factor to consider whether disclosure would enhance government accountability or simply provide information about a single person's circumstances.
+The Commissioner discussed this in C98 and Cairns and Hinterland Hospital and Health Service,35 observing that the release of one person's medical records would not inform the community in any great detail about the agency's "general treatment of mental health concerns nor would it indicate any systemic issues."
 In combination with the fact that the deceased's death was being investigated by the Coroner, she assigned a low weight to this factor.